Mastering the Deep Research Process: Step-by-Step Guide [2025]

 - Government reports and data

-- Industry reports and white papers Expert interviews or consultations
+- Industry reports and white papers, Expert interviews or consultations

-- Primary sources (original documents, data) News articles from reputable outlets International perspectives
+- Primary sources (original documents, data), News articles from reputable outlets, International perspectives

 - Historical context sources Opposing viewpoints